zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

     -e MYSQL_DATABASE=bookstore \
     -i openshift/mysql
 ```

+Here you create a new MySQL pod, using the `openshift/mysql` ImageStream,
+which provides a base MySQL container image which is then customized when the
+container starts up using the `MYSQL_USER`, `MYSQL_PASSWORD`, and
+`MYSQL_DATABASE` environment variables supported by the container image
+referenced by the `openshift/mysql` ImageStream.

 2. Make sure your pod is running using the `oc get pods -w` command:
 ```sh